745764716/hellowworld/asd.md

 [b] Out-of-distribution detection with deep nearest neighbours.
 ICML 2022.

 [c] Robust estimation of a location parameter.
 Annals of Mathematical Statistics, 1964.

+Q 4: Explain why the algorithm tends to perform well for small p values and derive some for simple cases like the Gaussian one.

+Since the searching process of the coefficient $p$ is data-driven, the optimal value of $p$ should vary from dataset to dataset.
+Therefore, while extensive experiments show that small P values tend to be beneficial to OOD detection on CIFAR and ImageNet, this observation does not necessarily hold for all datasets.
+It can be seen from Figure 4 (c) and Figure 4 (d) that $p$=2, which corresponds to the Gaussian case, performs noticeably interior to $p$=2.2 in Cifar10 and $p$=2.6 in Cifar100.
+This indicates the suboptimal of using Gaussian and further emphasizes searching for a better alternative.

-Q4: It would be good if the authors could make the notations more distinguishable.
+Q5: It would be good if the authors could make the notations more distinguishable.

-A4: Thank you for your advice. we have improved our use of notations in the revision.
+A5: Thank you for your advice. we have improved our use of notations in the revision.

 #### Reviewer MqR8
 We thank reviewer MqR8 for your valuable comments.
 We updated the submission accordingly.
 Please kindly find the detailed responses below.